 Grace Chapel prominently stands in the center of Lenoir-Rhyne's campus, serving as a spiritual focal point for students, faculty, staff and the community.
 Services, held every Wednesday morning, bring the LR campus community together for worship and fellowship.

-In 2016, a labyrinth was constructed in the Quad to provide each student a quiet place to reflect on their life and spiritual journey.
+In 2016, a labyrinth was constructed in the Quad to provide each student with a quiet place to reflect on their life and spiritual journey.
 To walk the labyrinth is to experience a time of healing, clarity, and transformation.

 There are several organizations – such as the Campus Christian Ministry (CRU) - that students can join to strengthen their faith and connect with others in the Christian ministry.

 Rejoining campus this fall as the new University Pastor is former Bear, the Rev. Todd Cutter '96.
 He is here to lead in worship, offering prayer, comfort, and guidance to LR students and campus community members of all denominations.

 A short drive from campus leads students to downtown Hickory’s Union Square, where they can take in a live concert, stroll through the Farmers Market, or dine on the patio at Old Hickory Station where the occasional train pass through town.